PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

 - Make sure that a checks's (mutation) coverage is or remains about as high as it can be.
 Not only does this lead to better tests, it also points out opportunities to simplify the code.
+- Please restrict the scope of a pull request to a single feature or fix.
+Don't sneak in unrelated changes.
+- If in doubt about whether a pull request will be accepted, please first file an issue to discuss it.

 ### Our wishlist